rickkas7/photon-clouddebug/README.md

 ## Prerequisites

-- This only works with the Photon!
 - You should have the [Particle CLI](https://docs.particle.io/guide/tools-and-features/cli/photon/) installed
-- You must have a working dfu-util
+- You must have a working dfu-util or JTAG/SWD programmer

-## To Install
+## To Install - Photon

 Because both debug system firmware and user firmware are required to get full debugging information, and downloading and installing all three pieces manually is a pain, I have a combined binary that contains all three parts in a single file.

-> Technical note: This is actually system-part1, system-part2 (0.5.3) and the user firmware binary concatenated into a single file.
-It's not a monolithic binary, so you can actually flash new user firmware on top of it at 0x80A0000 and it will work properly.
+> Technical note: This is actually system-part1, system-part2 (0.5.3) and the user firmware binary concatenated, with some padding, into a single file.
+It's not a monolithic binary, so you can actually flash new regular (modular) user firmware on top of it at 0x80A0000 or even OTA and it will work properly.

 Download the [combined.bin](https://github.com/rickkas7/photon-clouddebug/raw/master/combined.bin) file.